 Your healthcare provider may have other reasons to recommend a Cesarean delivery.

 Some possible complications of a C-section may include:

 After a C-section, a woman may not be able to have a vaginal birth in a future pregnancy.
 It will depend on the type of uterine incision used.
-Vertical scars are not strong enough to hold together during labor contractions, so a repeat C-section is necessary.
+Vertical scars of the uterus are not strong enough to hold together during labor contractions, so a repeat C-section is necessary.